doushenyiyezhiqiu/CS5600_ComputerSystem/practicum1/README.md

 ### 📚 Source Code Structure
 .

 ├── main.c          # Test harness and evaluation

 ├── message.h/c     # Message structure + disk I/O

 ├── cache.h/c       # Cache logic, LRU policy

 ├── Makefile

 └── messages/       # Folder where .msg files are stored

+### ⚙️ Configuration

+CACHE_CAPACITY → max number of messages in memory (default 16)

+MAX_CONTENT_LEN → adjusted so sizeof(Message) = 1024

+HASH_SIZE → size of hash table (prime number to reduce collisions)

+### 📝 Notes

+The LRU cache design closely follows the structure used in LeetCode 146: LRU Cache, adapted into C using structs, pointers, and manual memory management.

+All messages are fixed-size and page-aligned to support efficient caching.